Find "Patient Zero" Fast with BlueCat and Cisco Secure Edge

 Studies have shown that 91 percent of malware uses DNS to establish command and control, map network assets and exfiltrate data.
 Yet until recently, security teams haven't recognized the power of DNS to lock down critical assets.

-Cisco Umbrella (aka OpenDNS) is a major step forward in leveraging DNS data for security purposes.
-Using Cisco’s powerful threat intelligence, Umbrella examines every DNS query on the network boundary, blocking requests to malicious sites.
+Cisco Secure Edge (formerly Umbrella) (aka OpenDNS) is a major step forward in leveraging DNS data for security purposes.
+Using Cisco's powerful threat intelligence, Umbrella examines every DNS query on the network boundary, blocking requests to malicious sites.
 This is a huge benefit to security teams who lack the ability to implement security policies this widely across an entire network protocol.

-Now security teams are looking to take DNS firewalls, like Cisco Umbrella, a step further.
+Now security teams are looking to take DNS firewalls, like Cisco Secure Edge, a step further.

-Once Umbrella identifies and blocks malicious activity, threat hunters will want to dig deeper to identify the source device.
+Once Secure Edge identifies and blocks malicious activity, threat hunters will want to dig deeper to identify the source device.
 This gives them the granular data they need to mitigate the problem right away.

 Knowing the source IP address of a threat also provides valuable context, which makes security teams more efficient.
 If you're seeing 100 alerts an hour, can you tell if those alerts all coming from the same device or 100 different devices?
 If you've got the source IP, you can figure this out instantly.

 Yet mapping the source IP of a device to threat data captured on the network boundary can be challenging.